QuantumQuaser/California_Housing_Multi_Model_Prediction/README.md

   **Gradient boosting conclusion:** Gradient Boosting initially performed better than the Decision Tree but not as well as the Random Forest.
 This could be due to the model not being fully tuned to the dataset.
 The residual plot before optimization shows a slightly wider spread than Random Forest, indicating room for improvement.

-- **Optimized Gradient Boosting performance**:

-  Optimized Gradient Boosting Performance:
+- # Optimized Gradient Boosting performance:

 MSE: 0.2063
 MAE: 0.2986